-This blog post is not a paid partnership.
-I was previously sceptical of liveaboards as my last experience entailed bunk beds and non-flushing toilets, however the Dewi Nusantara takes things to the next level and beyond.
-I love the boat and the staff so much, I’ve been back three times already.
+This blog post is not a paid partnership, I just love this liveaboard and wanted to share it with you!
+I was very sceptical of liveaboards as my last experience entailed bunk beds and non-flushing toilets, however, the Dewi Nusantara takes things to the next level and beyond.
+I love the boat and the staff so much, that I’ve been back three times already.

 The minute you embark onto the traditional wooden boat you receive one of the most energetic and friendly welcomes from the entire crew.
 Once all guests are on board with a cocktail in hand, you set sail on the glistening ocean, leaving behind the busy and hectic world of today.

 The boat holds up to a maximum of 18 guests and with so much space you never feel cramped.
 The boat has been designed as a floating 5-star hotel and you can see this through their attention to detail, attentive and friendly staff, food and the extra little surprises after each dive, including a massage and a delicious baileys hot chocolate!

 The cabins are ideal and spacious with all the amenities you need.
 Wardrobe, Hair dryer, UK plugs, your own sustainable water bottle, amazing hot shower and fully working toilet.
 You may laugh that I mention a fully working toilet but as some of you may know, there are liveaboards out there, that let’s just say are not as luxurious as this and you would rather pee in your wetsuit than use the toilet!

 Leave your plans of a diet behind, as on the Dewi you will never go hungry.
 It truly is eat, sleep, dive repeat... four times a day!